Transformers Provably Learn Algorithmic Solutions for Graph Connectivity, But Only with the Right Data: Theory

 \subsection{Disentangled Transformer}

-To understand the generalization failure in \S\ref{ssec:prelim} theoretically, we pivot to a simplified \emph{\textbf{disentangled Transformer}} which helps us with not only expressivity/capacity analysis in \S\ref{ssec:expressivity_capacity} but also with training dynamics analysis in \S\ref{ssec:training_dynamics}.
-In the disentangled Transformer, each attention block appends its output as a new coordinate slice of the residual stream rather than summing, so the representation dimension grows with depth and the read/write pathways become traceable \citep{friedman2023ltp,nichani2024transformerslearncausalstructure}.
-This model is more than a theoretical convenience; it serves as a valid proxy for its standard counterpart. \citet{nichani2024transformerslearncausalstructure} show that any standard attention-only transformer can be re-expressed as a disentangled model by specializing attention to implement feature concatenation, and \citet{chen2024unveiling} adopt this architecture precisely because it preserves the computations of interest while being markedly more amenable to theoretical analysis.
+To understand the generalization failure in \S\ref{ssec:prelim} theoretically, we pivot to a simplified \emph{\textbf{Disentangled Transformer}}; this helps us not only with expressivity/capacity analysis in \S\ref{ssec:expressivity_capacity} but also with training dynamics analysis in \S\ref{ssec:training_dynamics}.
+In the Disentangled Transformer, each attention block appends its output as a new coordinate slice of the residual stream rather than summing, so the representation dimension grows with depth and the read/write pathways become traceable \citep{friedman2023ltp,nichani2024transformerslearncausalstructure}.
+This model serves as a reasonable proxy for its standard counterpart: \citet{nichani2024transformerslearncausalstructure} show that any standard attention-only Transformer can be re-expressed as a disentangled model by specializing attention to implement feature concatenation, and \citet{chen2024unveiling} adopt this architecture precisely because it preserves the computations of interest while being markedly more amenable to theoretical analysis.
 We now formalize the model. \begin{definition}[Disentangled Transformer for Graphs] Let $n$ be the number of nodes for any graph $G$ with adjacency matrix $A \in \mathbb R^{n \times n}$.
-Let $L$ be the depth of the disentangled transformer, and $\{d_0, d_1, \cdots, d_L\}$ be the set of dimensions of its hidden states with $d_\ell = 2^{\ell+1} n$.
+Let $L$ be the depth of the Disentangled Transformer, and $\{d_0, d_1, \cdots, d_L\}$ be the set of dimensions of its hidden states with $d_\ell = 2^{\ell+1} n$.
 Let $\{W_\ell\}_{\ell=1}^L$ be the attention matrices with $W_\ell \in \mathbb R^{d_{\ell-1} \times d_{\ell-1}}$.
 Let $W_O \in \mathbb R^{n \times d_L} = [I_{n}, \cdots, I_n]$ be the output matrix.
 Let $\Theta = \{W_\ell\}_{\ell=1}^L$.
-An $L$-layer disentangled transformer $\TF^L_\Theta$ acts on any graph's self-loop augmented adjacency matrix $A$ by
+An $L$-layer Disentangled Transformer $\TF^L_\Theta$ acts on any graph's self-loop augmented adjacency matrix $A$ by